sblauth/cashocs/CONTRIBUTING.rst

 Contributing Guidelines
 =======================

-First off, thanks a lot for taking the time to contribute to CASHOCS.
+First off, thanks a lot for taking the time to contribute to cashocs.

 Code of conduct
 ---------------

-The project and everyone that participates in it is governed by the :ref:`CASHOCS Code of Conduct <code_of_conduct>`.
+The project and everyone that participates in it is governed by the :ref:`cashocs Code of Conduct <code_of_conduct>`.
 In particular, this also applies to all interactions with the project, including issues and pull requests.